Nenkai/gt-modding-hub/docs/ps2/textures.md

 ## Viewing

 Textures can be viewed with [GTMP](https://github.com/adeyblue/GTVolTools).
-May requires compilation however.
+May require compilation however.

 ## Editing/Creation